DBlack2021/DBlack2021/README.md

 ### 😄 Goals for 2021
 - Learn more about design and UX/UI
+- Learn more back-end development and move into fullstack development
 - Collaborate with more devs and get my feet wet with open source
 - Build out my portfolio of projects!